bitpay/cordova-plugin-qrscanner/readme.md

 cordova plugin add cordova-plugin-qrscanner
 ```

-In your Cordova app's `config.xml`, add the following hook to the iOS platform:
+The iOS component of the plugin is written in Swift 2.
+To enable it, add the following hook to the iOS platform in your Cordova app's `config.xml`:

 ```xml
 <platform name="ios">
     <hook type="after_platform_add" src="plugins/cordova-plugin-qrscanner/scripts/swift-support.js" />